What Is Boxer's Fracture?

-A boxer's fracture is defined as a break through the bones of the hand that form the knuckles.
-Some doctors use the term "brawler's fracture" rather than "boxer's fracture" because a boxer is not likely to get this injury.
-The less well-trained brawlers have to learn how to punch without hurting themselves.
+A boxer's fracture is a break through the bones of the hand that form the knuckles.
+Some doctors use the term "brawler's fracture" rather than "boxer's fracture."
+Other names are metacarpal fracture, metacarpal neck fracture, hand fracture, boxing fracture, broken hand, and hand injuries.

 Boxer's Fracture Causes